booth-algo/RISC-V-T24/docs/team_statement_sections/cache.md

 fetched.

-At the time of writing, we have a complete working version of `direct-mapped cache`, and a working version of `two-way set associative cache`.
+At the time of writing, we have a complete working version of `direct-mapped cache`, and a prototype of `two-way set associative cache`,

-Update: 15/12 - 12:26pm - The LRU replacement policy is being worked on.

 ## Design Specifications